 Review: For educational purposes, I made a few reality check notes:

 This week’s episode was primarily about a kidnapping.
 On the entertainment scale it hit high, but on the reality scale there were issues.
 Jurisdictional issues.
-Yes, the FBI can assume primary jurisdiction on a kidnapping case where a strong interstate nexus has been determined.
-Usually, this means that the victim was taken across state lines or there is some other significant interstate aspect to the case, maybe a money wire transfer or some of the suspects in the case are known to reside across state lines.
+Yes, the FBI can assume primary jurisdiction on a kidnapping case where a strong interstate nexus has been determined or assumed.
+Usually, this means that the victim was taken across state lines or there is some other significant interstate aspect to the case, maybe a money wire transfer or the suspects in the case are known to reside across state lines.
 These aspects establish a clear jurisdiction for the FBI.
 The kidnapping in this episode did not present any of those interstate scenarios.

 The investigation was confined to New York City, as a matter of fact, as an FBI associate noted, several crime scenes were in the same lower Manhattan geographical area as the actual New York FBI Office.
 In most kidnapping cases, the FBI will work alongside local police on the premise that, in all likelihood, the matter would eventually be prosecuted locally.
 That never alters the FBI’s commitment to assisting with efforts to find the victim and apprehend the kidnapper.
 The problem with the search and rescue for the young woman who had been snatched off the street in this week’s episode was the absence of coordination with the NYPD.
 I understand why.
-This show is about the FBI, and the FBI characters lead the action.
+This show is about the FBI, and the FBI characters are the leads.
 But perhaps it’s time to introduce an NYPD task force officer to the team to give the JOC a more realistic setup.
 A Joint Operation Center needs participation from other law enforcement agencies, doesn’t it?